 Homeowners are responsible for making the order after confirming the date of construction and the name of builder, original owner, or other historic individual for which the house is named.

-You may also order signs from Ould Colony Artisans in Rhode Island.
-The charge for the sign (including shipping) is $72.00.
+Ould Colony Artisans in Rhode Island has made most of the historic plaques in Ipswich.
+The charge for the sign (including shipping) is $72.00. (*prices may vary)

 - Send the order for your plaque to Ould Colony Artisans, 73 Devonshire Street, Providence, R.I.
 02908.
 Hand wrought iron nails or 2-2 1/2″ screws are provided.